yashg-116/GoGit/README.md

 # GoGit
 ## Task 1
+Your first Task consists of 3 steps.
+### Step-1
-You have to Create a .html file (like index.html) host it on Github.
-Than create a <github-username>.txt file (like shashwat-mittal.txt) in the Participants Folder and mention the link of the Github Page in the txt file.
+Create your own Repo with the name `GoGit-<github-username>`.
+Here you have to Create a .html file (like index.html) and paste the following content in the file (replacing with your details).
-  Template for the html file.
-(You may edit your details in the html..)
 ```Java
 <!DOCTYPE html>
 <html lang="en">